pyrsmk/StreetFight/README.md

 });
 ```

-## Defining data
+## Passing some data to tasks

 As you can see from the above example, the same data is used across all tasks.
 Furthermore, we could need to generate random data at each iteration.
-But since mutability makes it really difficult for StreetFight to keep track on the data, and passing it into objects complicates the API, it has been decided to define it outside of StreetFight itself.
+But since mutability makes it really difficult for StreetFight to keep track on the data (and passing it into objects complicates the API), it has been decided to define it outside of StreetFight itself in a procedural way.
 So, here's how you would use arbitrary data, based on the previous example:

 ```php
 $data = [